We found 4 orthopedic surgeons who accept CIGNA PPO near Willoughby, OH.

 Clinical interests: Pain, Sports Health, Dupuytren's Contracture, Wrist Problems, Musculoskeletal Trauma, Elbow ...
 (Read more)

-Dr. Mitchell Nahra is a physician who specializes in hand surgery and orthopedics/orthopedic surgery.
-Areas of expertise for Dr. Nahra include general orthopedics, sports health, and shoulder problems.
+Dr. Mitchell Nahra specializes in hand surgery and orthopedics/orthopedic surgery.
+He has received a 5.0 out of 5 star rating by his patients.
+These areas are among Dr. Nahra's clinical interests: general orthopedics, sports health, and shoulder problems.
 He is affiliated with Hillcrest Hospital, Euclid Hospital, and West Hospital.
-His education and training includes medical school at Case Western Reserve University School of Medicine and residency at Mayo Clinic.
-Dr. Nahra's average patient rating is 5.0 stars out of 5.
-He is an in-network provider for Anthem, Blue Cross/Blue Shield, Coventry, and more.
+He is in-network for Anthem, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
+Dr. Nahra obtained his medical school training at Case Western Reserve University School of Medicine and performed his residency at Mayo Clinic.

 Clinical interests: General Orthopedics, Sports Health, Microsurgery, Dupuytren's Contracture, Musculoskeletal Trauma, ...
 (Read more)

-Dr. Michael Weisburger is a foot and ankle surgeon and orthopedist.
-Dr. Weisburger's areas of expertise include dupuytren's contracture, joint injections, and hand surgery procedures.
-He is in-network for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Coventry.
-He is a graduate of the University of Maryland School of Medicine.
-He is professionally affiliated with West Hospital and TriPoint Medical Center.
+Dr. Michael Weisburger's specialties are foot & ankle surgery and orthopedics/orthopedic surgery.
+Areas of expertise for Dr. Weisburger include dupuytren's contracture, joint injections, and hand surgery procedures.
+Dr. Weisburger takes several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Coventry.
+He graduated from the University of Maryland School of Medicine.
+His professional affiliations include West Hospital and TriPoint Medical Center.

 Clinical interests: Dupuytren's Contracture, Musculoskeletal Trauma, Elbow Problems, Fractures, Carpal Tunnel Syndrome, ...
 (Read more)